-In most cases, the HPx card is used to provide 8-bit deep data samples, although 12-bit samples are also possible.
+In most cases, the HPx card is used to provide 8bit deep data samples, although 12-bit samples are also possible.
 This means that there are 256 discrete intensity levels available for each data sample.
-The gain and offset on the HPx card provides a control over the mapping of input voltages to output sample values.
+The gain and offset on the HPx card provides a control over gure 4: Example of using offset and gain to maximis signal-to-noise ratio the mapping of input voltages to output sample values.